Lil' Chris

-Christopher James Hardman (26 August 1990 – 23 March 2015), known by the stage name Lil' Chris, was a British singer-songwriter, actor, and television personality from Lowestoft, England.
+Christopher James Hardman (26 August 1990 – 23 March 2015), known professionally as Lil' Chris, was an English singer-songwriter, actor, and television personality.
 He came to prominence in 2006 after appearing on the Channel 4 series Rock School, which saw KISS vocalist and bassist Gene Simmons make a rock band at Lil' Chris' school.
 Later that year he released the single "Checkin' It Out", which charted at number 3, and a self-titled album.
 In 2008 he hosted his own series, Everybody Loves Lil' Chris.
 Hardman died by suicide in March 2015 at his home in Lowestoft after struggling with his mental health.

 Early life

 Hardman was born in Lowestoft, the son of Ian Hardman, a slaughterhouse worker, and Karen Elizabeth Hardman (née Clarke), a supermarket worker.
 He had an older sister, Hannah, and a younger brother, Nathan.